fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 in zero or more domain events (like `reviewed(user-id, title, etc...)`), which represent actual updates in the application state.
 On the back-end these events get translated into new triples.
-It also sends off these events to the front-end so that it can update its state accordingly as well.
+It also sends off these events to the front-end so that it can update its state accordingly.

 # The front-end